 I had to get up very early in the morning to be ready for the trip to Arnhem Land with an organised group.
-We decided not to go with our own car because we would have to organise separate permits and also an Aboriginal guide.
+We decided not to go in our own car because we would have to organise separate permits and also an Aboriginal guide.

 Arnhem Land starts about 40 km north of Kakadu National Park.
 To get to Arnhem Land cars must cross the East Alligator River through Cahills Crossing.
 What is so special about that?

-Well, except that Cahills Crossing is one of the world’s deadliest water crossings than nothing, nothing at all.
+Well, except that Cahills Crossing is one of the world’s deadliest water crossings then nothing, nothing at all.
 It is a flooded causeway and it is notorious for vehicles to be washed off the road.

 However, that is not a real danger (hard to believe, I know).
 What makes it really bad are saltwater crocodiles that surround the road.
 They sit there on the water’s edge or swim around to feed on fish or simply wait for ‘any opportunity’.

-To make it even more difficult, East Alligator River is tidal and the crossing should be done only on low tide, otherwise it is a dangerous game.
+To make it even more difficult, East Alligator River is tidal and the crossing should be done only on low tide, otherwise, it is a dangerous game.
 Together with my group, we were scheduled to be there on a low tide to make sure we can cross the river safely.

 Aboriginal Settlement and Open Gallery